 I heartily agree that “whether you are a young couple just starting out or you’ve just celebrated your 50th wedding anniversary, your marriage is sure to benefit from the timeless wisdom contained in this beautifully designed two-color gift book.”

 Suggestions for reading Life Promises for Couples together:

 - read a chapter in the morning while drinking your coffee or eating breakfast, before you start the day

 - read a chapter in the evening, once the kids are in bed and you can relax with a glass of wine and some time to talk about your day

 - buy two copies so you can each read on the go and then text / message each other about what jumped out at you

 How do you and your spouse connect with each other?
 What helps you communicate about things that are important to you?

-This book was provided for review courtesy of Tyndale House Publishers; all opinions expressed are my own.
-This post contains affiliate links.
+Life Promises for Couples was provided for review courtesy of Tyndale House Publishers; all opinions expressed are my own.